Jack1in/INFO2222/readme2.md

    - Enable users to edit and retrieve their posts.
 3. **Improve design and aesthetics**:
    - Enhance the visual appeal of the interface with a focus on user experience.
+4. **Guide**:
+   - Provide user guides and documentation to assist users in navigating the application.

 **Iteration #2: Weeks 11-12**